An analysis of parameter compression and full-modeling techniques with Velocileptors for DESI 2024 and beyond: Results

-We next test the dependence on scale cuts of our model, for the different methods.
-In all cases we fix the lower bound of the $k$-range to $0.02 h$Mpc$^{-1}$.
-This is fully in the linear regime so the the stability of the theory is not affected by the specific value chosen, but this choice simply removes points too close to the fundamental mode of the cubic box ($k=0.003 \ \ihmpc$).
-We then run our fits with upper bounds of $k_{\rm max}=0.16 - 0.26 \ihmpc$.
-The results are shown for Full-Modeling and ShapeFit in Fig.~\ref{fig: kmax_1d_alltracers} for the LRG, ELG, and QSO tracers.
-The higher $k$-modes, above $\sim 0.2\,h\,\mathrm{Mpc}^{-1}$, correspond to smaller scales which are more sensitive to nonlinear effects and galaxy/halo formation physics, which are not well-understood and therefore difficult to model.
-Our model includes non-linearities only at the 1-loop level and bias only up to cubic order.
-We therefore expect biases to worsen as higher $k$-modes are included in the fit.
-For the single-box volume we find the two methods to remain relatively stable as $k_{\rm max}$ is increased as the observational errors match or exceed the theoretical or modeling errors, however we do observe $\gtrsim 1\sigma$ offsets in the $\sigma_8$ constraints for LRG and ELG tracers in the Full-modeling method when $k_{\rm max} \geq 0.22 \ \ihmpc$.
 In Fig.~\ref{fig: kmax_1d} we repeat this test for the LRG tracers but using the 25 box covariance.
 We show constraints in the $\Lambda$CDM as well as ShapeFit parameter spaces.
 In this case we obtain significantly biased constraints when $k_{\rm max} > 0.2 \ihmpc$.
 In the $\Lambda$CDM parameters, we find a mild improvement in constraining power of Full-Modeling at k$_{\rm max}=0.18\ihmpc$ versus our usual setting of $k_{\rm max}=0.20\ihmpc$.
 This worsening of constraints when $k_{\rm max}$ is increased is likely due to a sensitivity to higher-order effects that our theory does not adequately describe, and which become increasingly important with increasing $k$.
 When using an extremely tight covariance, the additional high-$k$ points push the fit towards incorrect models and away from the constraints coming from low-$k$ data points.
 In the compressed parameter space we observe slightly more significant offsets ($\gtrsim 1.\sigma$) in the $\alpha_{\perp}$ and $f\sigma_{s8}$ constraints for ShapeFit at k$_{\rm max}=0.18 \ihmpc$.
 When deriving summary statistics from the Full-Modeling constraints, the $\alpha_{\parallel}$, and $\alpha_{\perp}$ parameters are significantly more tightly constrained than in the ShapeFit and Template methods because the $\Lambda$CDM priors in Full-Modeling restrict the allowable values that the scaling parameters can take \cite{Maus23}.
 We use the results from Figs.~\ref{fig: kmax_1d_alltracers}-\ref{fig: kmax_1d} to motivate a choice of $k_{\rm max}=0.20 \ \ihmpc$ as our baseline analysis setting, as this is the largest $k_{\rm max}$ for which all three modeling methods are acceptably close to truth ($\lesssim 1\sigma$ offsets) in the $\Lambda$CDM parameter space in both the single-box and full covariance volume cases.

 As we proceed to the remainder of tests presented in this paper, we refer readers to Fig.~\ref{fig: sum_tests} for a summary figure of 1D constraints on $\Omega_{\rm m}, H_0,$ and $\log 10^{10}A_s$ obtained from each of the tests.